tpronk/js_scoring_algorithms/README.md

 # How to use
 Below are three ways you could try out an example
-1. Clone this repo, install [node](https://nodejs.org/en/) and run `node <example_file.js>` inside of the repo directory
+1. Clone this repo, install [node](https://nodejs.org/en/), and run `node <example_file.js>` inside of the repo directory
 2. Copy-paste the contents of an example into the [browser console](https://appuals.com/open-browser-console/)
 3. Include an example in an HTML page

 # Overview of examples
 ## vpt_diff_of_means.js
 This example calculates a "VPT Difference of Means score", as described in [this splithalfr vignette](https://rdrr.io/cran/splithalfr/f/inst/doc/vpt_diff_of_means.Rmd).
-The example dataset is from UserID 23 in the ds_vpt dataset of the splithalfr R-package, which is also used as a [splithalfr unit test](https://github.com/tpronk/splithalfr/tree/main/tests).
+The example dataset is from UserID 23 in the [ds_vpt](https://rdrr.io/cran/splithalfr/man/ds_vpt.html) dataset of the splithalfr R-package, which is also used as a [splithalfr unit test](https://github.com/tpronk/splithalfr/tree/main/tests).